skai2/EDAutopilot/README.md

 Press **End** key to abort autopilot.

 ## Necessary Setup:
-In game, you must have configured primary keyboard keys for all of the following.
+In game, you must have configured keyboard keys for all of the following.
 You may configure them in either the left or the right slot, and this program will automatically fetch your most recent changes.
   * In 'Flight Rotation':
     * Yaw Left